 Like everywhere I've added a few chapter titles on thicker colored paper, inserted appropriate pages from the sketchbook, stuff I found online, and from Secrets.
-I also inserted a few pages from other parts of the Ptolus book(s) to provide additional information, making it an even more appealing 'travel guide' 😉
+I also copied and inserted a few pages from other parts of the Ptolus book(s) to provide additional information, making it an even more appealing 'travel guide' 😉

 Gold printed spine:

 I liked the 3D view of the Delver's Quarter from the handouts, so inserted it here.
 To keep in the guidebook flavor, and to highlight / identify inserts I added colored bars on top and bottom of all custom inserts.
 These also conveniently hide the different page numbering, headers and footers 😅

 No bars on the pages I took from the Ptolus Sketchbook, I've kept these mostly neutral, only added a small description at the top of each page, with wording matching the rest of the Ptolus 'travel guide':

 Multi page 'spread' artwork of the original: